Pheochromocytoma and Paraganglioma

 Screening

-Screening should be considered in patients with suggestive clinical features (see above).
-It should also be considered if there is an incidentally discovered adrenal or retroperitoneal mass with ≥10 Hounsfield unit attenuation on unenhanced computed tomography (CT) or low washout on a contrast-enhanced study, or if the patient is known to be a carrier of disease-causing genetic mutations of syndromes (eg, mutations in RET [MEN 2, MEN 3], VHL, SDHx, or NF1 genes).
+Screening should be considered in patients with suggestive clinical features (see above) and if there is an incidentally discovered adrenal or retroperitoneal mass with ≥10 Hounsfield unit (HU) attenuation on unenhanced computed tomography (CT) or low washout on a contrast-enhanced study, or if the patient is known to be a carrier of disease-causing genetic mutations of syndromes (eg, mutations in RET [MEN 2, MEN 3], VHL, SDHx, TMEM127, MAX, or NF1 genes).

 Diagnostic Tests

 1. Laboratory tests: Elevated 24-hour urine fractionated metanephrine levels and plasma metanephrine levels have a high sensitivity.
 Mild elevations can be nonspecific and nondiagnostic, but elevations >2 to 3 × the upper limit of normal (ULN) may be diagnostic.
-Many medications and other substances can interfere with biochemical testing and should be discontinued 1 to 2 weeks prior to testing, if possible.
+Many medications and other substances can interfere with biochemical results and should be discontinued 1 to 2 weeks prior to testing, if possible.
 These include acetaminophen (INN paracetamol), tricyclic antidepressants (TCAs), levodopa, amphetamines, most psychoactive agents, selective serotonin reuptake inhibitors (SSRIs), serotonin-norepinephrine reuptake inhibitors (SNRIs), cocaine, beta-blockers, alpha-blockers, and sympathomimetics, among others (see Table 2).
 Always ask the patient about herbal therapies, supplements, and nonprescribed agents.
+If the suspicion is still high and the results are equivocal on repeat testing, consideration can be given to clonidine suppression testing of plasma normetanephrines, usually performed in specialized endocrinology settings.

-2. Anatomic imaging: After making the diagnosis based on clinical and biochemical criteria, it is critical to localize the tumor(s) with imaging studies.
+2. Anatomic imaging: After making the diagnosis based on clinical and biochemical criteria, it is critical to localize the tumors with imaging studies.
 Imaging should not be pursued prior to clinical and biochemical confirmation.
-Localization is initially by contrast-enhanced CT (high sensitivity; of note: unenhanced attenuation on CT >10 Hounsfield units [HU] suggests pheochromocytoma but does not exclude malignancy) or T2-weighted magnetic resonance imaging (MRI) (high sensitivity and moderate specificity) of the abdomen.
+Localization is initially by contrast-enhanced CT (high sensitivity; of note: unenhanced attenuation on CT >10 HU suggests pheochromocytoma but does not exclude malignancy) or T2-weighted magnetic resonance imaging (MRI) (high sensitivity and moderate specificity) of the abdomen.
 If this fails to locate a tumor, proceed to whole-body CT or MRI to localize extra-abdominal PGL.

 1) 68Ga-DOTATATE PET-CT can effectively localize the tumor and potential metastases with high sensitivity unless the tumor is poorly differentiated.

-2) 123I-MIBG can also be used to localize the tumor and potential metastases.
-This test is less sensitive than 68Ga-DOTATATE PET-CT.
+2) 123I-MIBG can also be used to localize the tumor and potential metastases, although it is less sensitive than 68Ga-DOTATATE PET-CT.
 Medications such as labetalol, TCAs, and phenothiazines should be withheld for 4 to 6 weeks prior to imaging to reduce the risk of false-negative results.

 3) 18FDG PET-CT is occasionally helpful if the above-listed functional/molecular imaging studies are negative and there is suspicion of a poorly differentiated tumor.